Q. Is Texas Woman's University only for women or can male students apply?

 Q. When will I receive my I-20?

-A. After you apply through the TWU Admissions office and submit all required admission documents, your file will be reviewed by the Office of Student Records.
+A. After you apply through the TWU Admissions office and submit all required admission documents, your file will be reviewed by the Office of Admissions Processing.
 If you receive acceptance, a letter will be mailed to you and our office will receive a copy of this letter.
 We will then contact you by email regarding the documents needed to process the SEVIS I-20.
 Please refer to the Admissions web page for deadlines for applying and issuing an I-20.

 Q. How much funding will I need to show to receive an I-20 from TWU?